DalaiLlaama/d3-posts/_posts/2016-07-16-senate-voting.markdown

 #### How to interpret the diagram

-Nodes on the left represent primary votes.
-The 15 groups that either won seats or were eliminated latest are tracked individually, while the remaining parties are aggregated into *Other groups* node.
+Nodes on the left represent primary votes, sized in proportion to the votes received.
+Groups with more than about 0.3% of the vote are tracked individually, while the remaining parties and individuals are aggregated into *Other groups* node.
 Intermediate nodes are positioned in the order in which they are excluded from the count (or fill a quota with insufficient excess to continue).
 Up to this point they collect primary votes and any lower preferences that have thus far been distributed.
 After this point, their votes will be distributed as preferences to others.
-Nodes on the right are individual elected senators, plus a _Balance_ node which simply acts as a placeholder for votes that were still in play when the last seat is filled.
+Nodes on the right are individual elected senators, plus nodes for unsuccessful and exhausted votes.
 First preference votes that contribute to a filled quota flow directly to the elected candidate.
 Intermediate nodes simply collect and distribute preferences in these cases.

-#### Some simplifications #
+#### Some simplifications

 - Votes are counted, and preferences distributed, to individual candidates who are (usually) members of a group.
 I have aggregated votes and preference transfers to group level.

-- Some preference transfers may result in a flow from members of the final 15 groups 'backwards' to members in *Other groups*.
-These have been ignored.
-They won't amount to much in the scheme of things.
+  Small transfers of preferences have been removed from the diagram, just to avoid making it more confusing than it already is.
+That will lead to an occasional discrepancy in the counts.

 #### Interaction